 Babies refuse food for many reasons: They may be full, tired, distracted, or sick.
 Perhaps baby's feeding schedule just isn't your feeding schedule.
-Don't worry, a baby will always eat if he’s hungry, so if your little one is swatting at the spoon, turning away, or clamping his mouth shut, he’s telling you that he’s had enough for now.
-Just make sure your baby is being fed healthy foods and junk foods are not filling him up earlier.
+Don't worry, a baby will always eat if they are hungry, so if your little one is swatting at the spoon, turning away, or clamping their mouth shut, they are telling you that they have had enough for now.
+Just make sure your baby is being fed healthy foods and junk foods are not filling them up earlier.

-Try to trust that your baby knows how much food he needs, and never force feed your child, which can turn feeding time into fighting time.
+Try to trust that your baby knows how much food they need, and never force feed your child, which can turn feeding time into fighting time.
 That said, if a refusal to eat has you worried, always talk to your pediatrician.

 Avoiding New Foods

 Just about every child goes through a period of rejecting new foods.
 Fortunately, most children grow out of this phase, though it can sometimes take weeks, even months.

 Help your baby accept new foods more easily by making sure the new food looks similar to a familiar favorite, for example pureed carrots and pureed sweet potato, or mashed potatoes and mashed sweet potatoes.
 Then, starting with very small portions, gently offer the new food to your child three times during a meal.
 If they refuse, don't overreact; just move on to something you know they like.
 Try offering the same food at another meal.